varnishcache/varnish-cache/doc/sphinx/reference/directors.rst

 - in your destructor or other finalizer, call ``VRT_DelDirector()``

-For forwards compatibility, it is strongly recommended for the last step not to destroy the actual director private state, but rather implement and declare in ``struct vdi_methods`` a ``destroy`` callback.
+- implement a ``destroy`` callback to destroy the actual director private state.
+It will be called when all references to the director are gone, until then the private state must remain intact and ``vdi_methods`` functions callable (but they may return errors).

 While vmods can implement functions returning directors, :ref:`ref-vmod-vcl-c-objects` are usually a more natural